Different types of council tax discounts and exemptions

 "Substantially unfurnished” is not defined in council tax legislation.
 A property which is substantially unfurnished is unlikely to be occupied or be capable of occupation.
 A property which is capable of occupation can reasonably be expected to contain some, if not all, items from both of the following categories: furniture such as bed, chairs, table, wardrobe or sofa.
 The quantity of furniture present in the dwelling in relation to its size will also be a determining factor.

-A 50% premium will be payable on top of the full charge for properties which have been unoccupied and substantially unfurnished for 2 years or more.
-This means that a 150% charge will be payable.
-The 2 years starts to from when the property first became empty, regardless of ownership.
+The 2018 Council Tax (Empty Dwellings) Act allows the Council to introduce the following council tax premiums on properties which have been unoccupied and substantially unfurnished for two years or more.
+The two years starts from when the property first became empty, regardless of ownership.

 Under Schedule 3 of the Local Government Finance Act 1992, civil penalties can be applied to a person who deliberately supplies false information.
 In addition, the provisions of the Theft Act 1968 apply to council tax.